virtualgis/maple/README.md

 ![maple-diagram](https://user-images.githubusercontent.com/1951843/41065327-55b2e012-69ac-11e8-977f-41f81feb73e6.png)

-We are planning to release the tool that automates the migration of legacy configuration files, but use of the tool is not required.
-Users can choose to port the configurations manually by using one of the many [XML to JSON converters](http://www.utilities-online.info/xmltojson/).
+A tool that automates the migration of legacy configuration files is available at https://maple.virtualgis.io

+Users can also write the configuration files for new projects manually or use one of the many [XML to JSON converters](http://www.utilities-online.info/xmltojson/) to convert their existing projects.

 ## Demo